The importance of super-Eddington black hole accretion for the emergence of massive quiescent galaxies at high redshift: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their constructive feedback.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 This project has received funding from the Netherlands Organization for Scientific Research (NWO) through research programme Athena 184.034.002.
+EC acknowledges support from STFC consolidated grant ST/X001075/1.
 CGL acknowledges support from STFC consolidated grant ST/X001075/1.
 SP acknowledges support by the Austrian Science Fund (FWF) through grant-DOI: 10.55776/V982.
 The research in this paper made use of the \textsc{Swift} open-source simulation code (\url{http://www.swiftsim.com}, \citealt{2024MNRAS.530.2378S}) version 1.0.0.